folkengine/bingbang/README.md

 # bingbang
-Repository of shell scripts that I find useful.
 A mixture of gasoline and milk.

 BingBang is a collection of primarily Ethereum development shell scripts that I like to install on any system I am working on.